collinshayden/M4OEP-hcollin3-thuynh4/README.md

 I think we are going to make a chess engine for the final project, although that likely won't involve the graphics because they are too slow.

 **Grade**
 60 points for complexity.
-I think this project is vastly more complex than the expectations of an OEP.
-20 points for other programming language (Python)
-10 points for command line input/output interfacing with Python.
-We are sending info to the Stockfish Python module each move via command line, then the Python script writes the computer move to a file, then we read the file to receive input.
-Total: 90 points.
+Extra points for the substantially challenging task of displaying an updating board.
+10 points for a keyboard listener function (s to start, esc to end) 10 points for a mouse listener function (click squares to move pieces) 10 points for a timer function (graphics refresh loop is run on a timer) 10 points for C++ class implementation of OpenGL and such in main.cpp

 **References**
 https://en.wikipedia.org/wiki/Board_representation_(computer_chess)